miyadaiku/miyadaiku-docs/doc/contents/en/tutorial/tutorial_blog.rst

    This is my first blog entry.

-Write properties such as blog date and category in the ``article`` role.
+You can rite properties of the article such as blog date and category in the ``article`` role.
 Here, we specify the date, category, tag of the article.

 Create the second article ``first_blog/contents/second_entry.rst`` file.